Christian Campbell (cornerback)

-Christian Campbell (born November 27, 1995) is an American football cornerback who is a free agent.
+Christian Campbell (born November 27, 1995) is an American former professional football cornerback.
 He played college football at Penn State.
+Campbell was also a member of the Arizona Cardinals, New Orleans Saints, San Francisco 49ers, Tampa Bay Bandits, Memphis Showboats, and Edmonton Elks.

 Professional career

 Arizona Cardinals

-Campbell was drafted by the Arizona Cardinals in the sixth round (182nd overall) of the 2018 NFL Draft.
+Campbell was selected by the Arizona Cardinals in the sixth round (182nd overall) of the 2018 NFL draft.
 The pick used to select him was previously acquired from the Denver Broncos in exchange for Jared Veldheer.
 On May 11, 2018, he signed his rookie contract.
 He was waived on September 1, 2018.

 New Orleans Saints

-On October 17, 2018, Campbell was signed to the New Orleans Saints practice squad.
+On October 17, 2018, Campbell was signed to the practice squad of the New Orleans Saints.
 He signed a reserve/future contract with the Saints on January 21, 2019.
-He was waived/injured on July 30, 2019 and placed on injured reserve.
+He was waived/injured on July 30, 2019, and placed on injured reserve.
 He was waived from injured reserve on August 22.

 San Francisco 49ers

 On August 27, 2019, Campbell was signed by the San Francisco 49ers.
 He was waived during final roster cuts on August 30, 2019.